-A knee arthroscopy — sometimes called a knee examination — is a minimally invasive medical procedure used on the knee joint to diagnose and treat knee conditions or injuries.
-It is performed using an arthroscope, which is a small surgical instrument with a light and a camera on the end that is inserted into the knee.
+Arthroscopic knee surgery, sometimes called a knee scan, is a minimally invasive medical procedure used on the knee joint to diagnose and treat knee conditions or injuries.
+It is performed using an arthroscope, which is a small surgical instrument with a light and camera on the end that is inserted into the knee.

 During a knee arthroscopy, the surgeon inserts a small camera, called an arthroscope, into your knee joint.
 The camera displays the images on a video monitor, and the surgeon uses these images to guide the miniature surgical tools.